Peugeot 308 SW BlueHDi 130 test (2021): the 308 of companies

 Competetion

-Ford for its part still offers two diesel engines of 120 hp and 150 hp on its Focus SW, in manual and automatic gearbox.
+Ford for its part still offers two diesel engines of 120 and 150 ch on his Focus SW, in manual or automatic gearbox.
 Better, the oval constructor literally breaks the prices since it offers 120 hp BVA for € 32,400 in ST Line X finish … not to mention the massive discounts granted automatically.
 Lovers of volume will finally turn to the Skoda Octavia Combi and its 640 liters of trunk.
-He does not oppose a finish equivalent to the GT Pack of the Peugeot but asks € 36,900 in the Style 2.0 TDI 150 hp DSG7 version rather well equipped.
+It does not oppose a finish equivalent to the GT Pack of the Peugeot but asks € 36,900 in the Style 2.0 TDI 150 hp DSG7 version rather well equipped.

 Discover the results of the test, the technical sheet and the options on the next page.